rterakedis/rterakedis/README.md

 ### my favorite tools 🛠

 * Visual Studio Code
+* Postman
 * ProxyMan
 * Termius
 * Paw
 * Tower
 * Visio Web (it's surprisingly *not that bad*)
+* Draw.io
-* Camtasia
+* Camtasia & Snag-it
 * Grammarly
 * Pixelmator Pro
+* Confluence & Jira (also *not that bad*)

 ### my history 🧭

-Short story:  Grew up in a small town, graduated with degrees in business and pre-med, and have been working in the Finance, Healthcare, and Software industries ever since.
+Short story:  Grew up in a small town, graduated with degrees in business and pre-med, and have worked in the Finance, Healthcare, and Software industries ever since.
 Married with 2 kiddos and loving it!

 ### my faves 👍🏻
 * Family & Friends